toxtoxcat/reAlldock/README.md

 ```

 ## Usage
 1. Download AlphaFold structures and prepare docking.
 Running the code will display a list of species available for download from [AlphaFold Database](https://alphafold.ebi.ac.uk/).
 Enter the number of the species in the list, then download will begin.
 After download, Creating pdbqt files and Running fpocket will begin.
-The coordinates of the pockets identified by fpocket are used in the next `main_dock.py`
+The output csv file contains the coordinates of the pockets identified by fpocket and average pLDDT for each AlphaFold structure.
+The coordinates are used in the next `main_dock.py`
 ```
 python main_prepare.py \
         --output_path {Absolute path of the output directory}
 ```

 2. Running Vina-GPU.
-A csv file summarizing the Vina-GPU results and a png file with a histogram of docking scores will be output.
+The output csv and png summarize Vina-GPU results.
 ```
 python main_dock.py \
         --output_path {The same output path you specified in `main_prepare.py`} \